 Arkansas Tuberculosis Sanitarium Historic Site

-Operated from 1910-1973.
-Arkansas' largest Historic District and on the National Registry.
-During its 63 years of operation, 100,000 patients were treated on the grounds of this self-contained hospital facility.
+Arkansas’ largest Historic District and on the National Registry.
+During its 63 years of operation from 1910-1973, 100,000 patients were treated on the grounds of this self-contained hospital facility.
 Architecture and history abound still today.
-Self-guided driving tour brochures are available at the Çhamber of Commerce.
+Self-guided driving tour brochures are available at the Chamber of Commerce.

 Blue Mountain Wildlife Management Demostration Area